 You are not allowed to claim the GST (input tax) incurred on your taxable purchases in full because part of the purchases is for non-business activities.
 Only GST incurred for business activities is claimable.

-For more information on grants and input tax apportionment, please refer to GST: Guide For Charities and Non-profit Organisations (PDF, 446KB).
+For more information on grants and input tax apportionment, please refer to e-Tax Guide GST: Guide For Charities and Non-profit Organisations.

 If you are a commercial organisation making fully taxable supplies, i.e. non-subsidised goods and services, you may receive grants such as water efficiency grant or wage credits, as incentives to engage in initiatives that meet national objectives.
 As you would not be involved in subsidised or free activities, you would be regarded as carrying on wholly business activities and need not apportion your input tax due to receipt of grants.